Jonah Heim Preview, Player Props: Rangers vs. Twins

-Jonah Heim -- .138 average over his past 10 games -- will be in action for the Texas Rangers against the Minnesota Twins, with Bailey Ober on the hill, on August 27 at 2:10 PM ET.
+Jonah Heim -- with an on-base percentage of .200 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Minnesota Twins, with Joe Ryan on the mound, on September 1 at 8:05 PM ET.

 Jonah Heim Game Info & Props vs. the Twins